takeqontrol/api/README.md

 ## Usage
-See help and documentation at
+See help and documentation at https://takeqontrol.github.io/qontrol_api/

 ## Contributing

-If you want to contribute to this library contact ...
+If you want to contribute to this library contact hello@qontrol.co.uk

 ## Credits
 List of contributors and authors: